FabianoCampos/jquery-select-areas/README.md

       minSize: [30, 30],    // Minimum size of a selection
       maxSize: [400, 300],  // Maximum size of a selection
       onChanged: $.noop,    // fired when a selection is released
-      onChanging: $.noop    // fired during the modification of a selection });
+      onChanging: $.noop,   // fired during the modification of a selection
+	  onDeleted: $.noop,    // fired when the selection is deleted
+      onCrop: $.noop        // fired when the image is cropped });